All Na Quest

 “All na quest sha,” he said and ambled forward.

-Ignorance is bliss when your country is one of Africa’s biggest exporters of electronic waste that is mostly non-recyclable.
+Ignorance is bliss when your country is one of Africa’s biggest importers of electronic waste that is mostly non-recyclable.
 In 2014, I attended the Digital Design weekend at Victoria and Albert Museum in London.
 I oohed and ahhed appropriately as I wandered the place, receiving pamphlets and leaflets till an installation about electronic waste caught my eye.
 There were pictures of landfills in Nigeria, something I had never known about despite just arriving from there a few weeks prior.

 The idea of reconciling gendered identity and empathy for a self-sacrificing hero in cyber/virtual spaces is staple for gamers.
 Inuwa goes through lengths – scavenging landfills – to do it.
 After all, gaming in Nigeria is hardly ever a simple affair because electricity is never stable.
 It was hard to square the love for my console games, smartphone, and other gadgets with this alarming pile of rubbish.
 All levels of the industry – from the hoarding consumer to the corporate manufacturers – share the blame for this.
 My advice to you in the future is to create sustainable technology that creates zero-waste, won’t harm the people or the environment and is marketed or distributed in a practical manner.